plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 - Inside the "Alternate Domain Names (CNAMEs)" text area, enter your domain name e.g. example.com.
 - For SSL Certificate, choose "Custom SSL Certificate".

 Wait... it's grayed out!? 😱 We need an SSL certificate that we don't have.
 For that we'll use Amazon ACM.
-There is a convenient button that says Request or Import a Certificate with ACM.
+There is a convenient button that says "Request or Import a Certificate with ACM".
 This will open a new tab.
 Alternatively, you can navigate to ACM using the "Services" menu at the top of the AWS console as usual.

 - Make sure that you are in the **North Virginia** region. 🚨 **THIS IS VERY IMPORTANT!!!!** 🚨 It's the only region supported at the moment (2020), otherwise you will not be able to import the certificate in CloudFront.
 - Enter your domain name e.g. example.com.